Support our work by becoming our Patron! Learn More

 How To Setup Restaurant Table - Glassware and Tabletop Items?

-Purpose of this SOP:
+Purpose of the Restaurant Table Setup SOP:

 1. Preparation for taking Beverage Orders:

-1. Make sure you are well groomed and tidy.
+1. Make sure you are well-groomed and tidy.

 2. Make sure you know the items on the beverage list and knowledge about any happy hours.